 The current conceptual foundation lacks any concern or even acknowledgment of wild salmon as a legacy for future generations.
 The concept of legacy is not just a feel-good notion without any legal or political foundation.
-The public trust doctrine, a legal doctrine that goes back to early Roman Law, defines natural resources as the common property of all citizens that is held in trust for future generations.32 Wild salmon and the rivers they inhabit are, we believe, an important part of that trust.
-That means management has a real responsibility for the wild salmon legacy passed onto future generations.
+The public trust doctrine, a legal doctrine that goes back to early Roman Law, defines natural resources as the common property of all citizens that is held in trust for future generations.43 Wild salmon and the rivers they inhabit are, we believe, an important part of that trust.
+That means management has a real responsibility for the legacy of wild salmon passed on to future generations.
 We also believe that salmon populations maintained by an "industrial giant" fails to meet the management agencies' trust responsibility.

 The Council set a modest goal for salmon recovery of 5 million fish in the annual run returning to the Columbia River.
-It has failed to reach that goal after spending 17.9 billion dollars over 34 years.33 We believe this result is due, in large part, to the faulty conceptual foundation that guides the development and implementation of the recovery program.
-It is also a major contributor to the extirpation and impoverishment of wild salmon in the Northwest.
+It has failed to reach that goal after spending 17.9 billion dollars over 34 years.44 We believe this result is due, in large part, to the faulty conceptual foundation that guides the development and implementation of the recovery program.
+That conceptual foundation is also a major contributor to the extirpation and impoverishment of wild salmon throughout the Northwest.

-The faulty, current conceptual foundation, as portrayed above does not by itself adequately explain the loss of wild salmon in the Pacific Northwest.
+The current conceptual foundation, as portrayed above does not by itself adequately explain the loss of wild salmon in the Pacific Northwest.
 However, it sets behavioral norms and practices in agencies that have direct consequences for salmon and their sustaining ecosystems.
 Those practices, even though detrimental to wild salmon, persist because they are consistent with and justified by the conceptual foundation.
 We will examine four of those practices here:

-- 1. The shifting baseline syndrome; - 2.
-The failure to recognize the importance of the salmon's strong connection to place; - 3.
-The focus on production of commodities; and - 4.
+- 1. The focus on production of commodities; - 2.
+The shifting baseline syndrome; - 3.
+The failure to recognize the importance of the salmon's strong connection to place; and - 4.
 The fragmented management of wild salmon-sustaining ecosystems.